 Individual Healthcare Plans

 Schools and education settings have a statutory duty to support pupils with medical conditions.
-The Children and Families Act 2014 requires these arrangements.
-The first step towards this is an effective and deliverable Medical Needs Policy.
-This clarifies the support for your child as a pupil within their school.
+The first step towards this is an effective and deliverable Supporting Pupils with Medical Needs Policy.
+This clarifies the support pupils with medical needs will access within their school.
 It should also clarify their process for Individual Healthcare Plans (IHPs).

 IHPs are different from Education Health Care Plans (EHCP) or Early Help Plans (EHP).
 But, they do sit alongside these other documents if required.
 A child or young person may have an IHP and not an EHP or EHCP.